 There are endless opportunities to offer your services to earn extra cash.
 It doesn’t have to be something incredibly specialized and it definitely doesn’t have to require any kind of startup capital.
 Play to your strengths and your network of connections so you can start earning more and paying down your debt as quickly as possible.

-Funnel extra cash towards debt.
+12. Funnel extra money towards debt.